Alimzhanoff/Assignment_ADS/README.md

 All my codes was wrote in Main.java used principles of OOP.

-To complete Task 1
+Task 1: Bank Account Storage
-Description: I created a BankAccount class with fields for account number, username, and balance.
-I used a LinkedList to store these accounts because it allows for dynamic data management without a fixed size.
-I added functionality to create new accounts, display the full list, and search for specific users by their name.
+In this task, I created a BankAccount class to represent a user with fields for account number, name, and balance.
+I used a LinkedList to store these objects.
+This choice is based on the fact that a LinkedList is a logical data structure that allows for dynamic memory allocation, making it easy to add new accounts.
+I also implemented a search function to find users in the list and a display function to print all active accounts.

-Task 2
-Description:I expanded the code to handle money operations.
-I wrote logic that finds a user in the LinkedList and updates their balance when they make a deposit or a withdrawal.

-Task 3
-Description:I implemented a Stack of strings called transactionHistory.
-Every time a user completes a transaction, the program pushes a description of that action onto the stack.
-I also added a pop function to undo the last transaction and a peek function to show the most recent action.

-Task 4 and 5, Description: I used the Queue structure.
-I created one queue for bill payments where requests are processed in a first-in, first-out order.
-I also made an accountRequests queue for the admin simulation.
-When a user asks to open a account, it stays in the queue until the admin processes it and moves it to the main LinkedList.
+Task 2: Deposit and Withdraw Operations
+I implemented financial logic to modify the data within the LinkedList.
+The program allows the user to select an account and perform a deposit or withdrawal.
+The system updates the balance field of the specific BankAccount object directly in memory.
+This demonstrates how data in a logical structure can be updated dynamically during program execution.

-Task 6
+Task 3: Transaction History
-Description:I created a basic physical array of BankAccount objects with a size of 3.
-I filled it with predefined data and printed it to show how a fixed-size physical structure works compared to a logical one.Finally, I built a main menu that connects all these parts.
-It has three sections: a Bank Menu for user requests, an ATM Menu for balance checks and withdrawals, and an Admin Area to process the bill and account queues.
+For this task, I used a Stack to track every transaction.
+This follows the LIFO (Last-In-First-Out) principle, which is ideal for an undo feature.
+Each transaction is pushed onto the stack as a string record.
+I implemented the pop method to remove the most recent transaction from the history and the peek method to allow the user to see the last action without deleting it.

+Task 4: Bill Payment Queue
+I used a Queue to simulate a bill payment system.
+This follows the FIFO (First-In-First-Out) principle, meaning that bills are processed in the exact order they were added.
+Users can add bills to the queue, and the system processes them one by one, ensuring a fair and organized payment sequence.

+Task 5: Account Opening Queue
+I implemented another Queue to handle requests for opening new accounts.
+When a user submits their details, the request is placed in this queue.
+An administrator can then process these requests.
+Once processed, the account is moved from the queue into the main LinkedList of active accounts.
+This shows how multiple logical structures can interact with each other.

+Task 6: Physical Data Structure (Array)
+To demonstrate a physical data structure, I created a standard Java array of BankAccount objects with a fixed size of 3.
+I initialized the array with predefined data.
+This task highlights the difference between an array, which has a static size and contiguous memory allocation, and a LinkedList, which is more flexible for growing data sets.

+Brief summary of work process
+The work process involved setting up the basic class structure and then implementing each logical data structure one by one.
+I focused on making sure that the stack and queues handle data correctly without causing errors.
+I faced a minor issue with the scanner skipping lines when switching between numbers and strings, but I fixed it by using the parse method.
+The final step was creating a menu that integrates all these functions into a single banking application.